athena-framework/website/docs/why_athena.md

 Similarly, the framework itself is implemented using the same features available to the users.
 Thus it is very easy to run specific listeners before/after the built-in ones if so desired.

-TIP: Checkout the `debug:event-dispatcher` [command](./architecture/console.md) for an easy way see all the listeners and the order in which they are executed.
+TIP: Check out the `debug:event-dispatcher` [command](./architecture/console.md) for an easy way to see all the listeners and the order in which they are executed.

 ### Annotations